wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 right, examples of ploidy.
 Credits: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) {cite}`gene_ploidy_2011`.
 :::

-Humans have a genome size of 3.2Gb.
-Not only the genome size varies greatly, in eukaryotes the number of chromosomes and chromosomal copies (ploidy) do too.
-Chromosome numbers range from 4 in fruitfly (\_Drosophila*) to 23 in human to 50 in goldfish and 100+ in some ferns.
+Not only the genome size varies greatly, in eukaryotes the number of chromosomes and ploidy do too.
+Chromosome numbers range from 4 in fruitfly (_Drosophila melanogaster_) to 23 in human to 50 in goldfish and 100+ in some ferns.
 Similarly, ploidy ranges from haploid (single set of chromosome(s), ploidy of N) and diploid (two copies, ploidy of 2N) to polyploid (more than 3 copies), with at the extreme end ferns with ploidy levels of over 100.
 Gene numbers also vary per species; at the low end, bacterial endosymbionts have 120+ genes, whereas most higher eukaryotes (including humans) have between 15,000 and 25,000 genes and some plants can have more than 40,000 genes – rice has over 46,000.

 %:::{figure} images/Week5/genome-sizes.jpg
 %:alt: Gene content table